polkadot-js/apps/packages/apps-config/README.md

 1. Add your chain logo (if available) to either `ui/logos/chains` or `ui/logos/nodes` (the second is generally used)
 2. Run the image build command to generate an inline version via `yarn build:images`
 3. Add your chain to `endpoints/{production, productionRelay, testing, testingRelay*}` as applicable for your deployment
-3. The `ui.color` specifies the chain color, the `ui.logo` (importted from generated), specifies the specific logo
+3. The `ui.color` specifies the chain color, the `ui.logo` (imported from generated), specifies the specific logo